Making Your Landing Page Convert

 Attention spans are short, and you need to catch your user’s eye quickly and effectively — preferably within three seconds of their arrival on your website.
 If you’re not getting your key messaging across in these crucial first few seconds, you may be losing leads from your website and landing pages.

-Make sure that all-important messaging is ready and waiting for users when they arrive on your page.
+Make sure that all-important landing page copy and key messaging is ready and waiting for users when they arrive on your page.
 Don’t make them scroll down or navigate menus in search of information that should be right in front of their eyes from the word ‘go’.

 Of course, there is more to content than just those first three seconds.
 What happens after you’ve caught your user’s attention?
 Well, now they need further information and support, and you can provide that with more content elsewhere on your page.
 Obviously, this needs to be easy for your user to find, but you don’t need to worry about placing it above the fold, as you have already captured your user’s interest.